In Washington, D.C. Presenting Holography

 I have a technical education.
 My background is in printing technologies, and I am a graduate of the Philadelphia School of Printing and Advertising (with a focus on typography, typesetting and graphic design / prepress).
 Never underestimate the power of print, whether on paper or online.
 Print is the most influencial and powerful human-created force in the world, and it is where I have always wanted to be.
 Not surprisingly, it is where I am.

-In 2014, I am now 58 years old and I have been married for 37 years.
+In 2015, I will be 59 years old and I have been married for 38 years.
 My wife and I have 3 grown daughters, all involved in science and medicine.
-I have had my private studio and reference library / exhibit room in my downtown historic Allentown, PA home for 31 years.
+I have had my private studio and reference library / exhibit room in my downtown historic Allentown, PA home for 32 years.
 People travel from around the world to visit, to learn, or to just say hello (please call first).

 After spending 30 years in the field of lasers and holograms, I was given a vision and calling to begin developing Christian applications.
 The objectives for my work are several fold: (1) to help reach those persons in areas of the world where more traditional evangelistic methods are dangerous, even life threatening (stealth technology); (2) to research archival recording methods for Scripture and historical artifacts (3D laser holograms); (3) to one day communicate the Gospel to other worlds beyond our own: from upcoming human colonies on the Moon and Mars, to the deepest regions of outer space (space based laser communication); (4) to prepare youth for the evangelism of the future, utilizing (and further developing) these new technologies.